lsteinmann/idaifieldR/README.md

 [![Codecov test coverage](https://codecov.io/gh/lsteinmann/idaifieldR/branch/main/graph/badge.svg)](https://codecov.io/gh/lsteinmann/idaifieldR?branch=main)
 <!-- badges: end -->

-idaifieldR imports data from the [i.DAIfield 2 database](https://github.com/dainst/idai-field) into R. The core functions of this package use [sofa](https://github.com/ropensci/sofa) (available on CRAN) to connect to a syncing i.DAIfield 2-client and store the whole database in a list in R (in memory), avoiding the csv-export that would otherwise be needed and gathering all documents at once, which is not possible with said csv-export.
-Any R-Script using idaifieldR to import the database can be re-run and updated with new data flexibly without exporting from the i.DAIfield 2-client itself.
+idaifieldR imports data from the [iDAI.field 2 database](https://github.com/dainst/idai-field) into R. The core functions of this package use [sofa](https://github.com/ropensci/sofa) (available on CRAN) to connect to a syncing iDAI.field 2-client and store the whole database in a list in R (in memory), avoiding the csv-export that would otherwise be needed and gathering all documents at once, which is not possible with said csv-export.
+Any R-Script using idaifieldR to import the database can be re-run and updated with new data flexibly without exporting from the iDAI.field 2-client itself.

 This is currently usable, but in the state of a raw draft that has not seen much testing (and next to no testing on 'real' data).
 I would be very happy if anyone interested contributes!